lammps/lammps/doc/src/Howto_grid.rst

 * f_ID:gname:dname
 * f_ID:gname:dname[I]

-The prefix "c_" or "f_" refers to the ID of the compute or fix.
-Gname is the name of the grid, which is assigned by the compute or fix.
-Dname is the name of the data field, which is also assigned by the compute or fix.
+The prefix "c\_" or "f\_" refers to the ID of the compute or fix; gname is the name of the grid, which is assigned by the compute or fix; dname is the name of the data field, which is also assigned by the compute or fix.

 If the data field is a per-grid vector (one value per grid point), then no brackets are used to access the values.
 If the data field is